guidobouman/thesis/Documents/Thesis/Thesis.markdown

 Privacy issues

-Does somebodys memory dissapear on death?
+Does somebody's memory disappear on death?

 ## Education
 With the birth of BCI's education in its current for will fade away completely.
 Education is no longer about knowledge, but about creativity and experience instead.
 People need to be able to make conclusion fast out by connecting dots.
 The speed of these conclusions are fed by the associative functions of the brain, the creative part.
-Children need to be teached to be creative to train the associative functions.
+Children need to be taught to be creative to train the associative functions.

 Experience is also needed to increase number of nodes in the brain.
 The more nodes, the easier is its to connect external sources to the brain.
 'School' should provide this rich experiences.